In the event of a flood, if there is a threat to life call 999

 - flooding to any critical infrastructure or critical services

 - flooding that causes significant disruption to a transport link for a defined period.

 To request an investigation, the incident must be reported to us at the time of occurrence by emailing email@example.com.

-For queries related to the following flood risk or water issues please use the contact details given below:
+For queries related to the following flood risk or water issues but not emergencies, please use the contact details given below:

 - Sustainable drainage systems and drainage in new developments - please email your enquiry to firstname.lastname@example.org